Updated 09 May 2022

 Running a business meaning juggling the money coming in against the money going out.
 This process is known as cash flow, but cash flow isn’t the whole picture.
 You also need to have a grasp of what your usable assets are at any one time, to ensure that you can meet all your financial obligations.
 This means understanding working capital.
 Here you can find out how you can improve your working capital through effective management of it.

 Working capital is the difference between your company’s assets and its current liabilities.
 Your assets include not just the money that you have in your bank account or any money owed by clients, but your inventory of raw materials or stock of products.
-On the other side of the equation are your debts, unpaid bills or accounts payable.
+Your liabilities include your debts, unpaid bills or accounts payable.

 Working capital is an important indicator of the efficiency of your operations, and a gauge of how healthy your business will be in the long-term.
 If you seem to be lurching from one liquidity crisis to another and always scrambling to find available funds, you should take a look at your working capital.